10 Reasons Why The Salar De Uyuni Tour Is Worth It

 The cousins of Llamas, Vicñuas, you will have seen across the country hopefully, but if not you will easily see them grazing away on quinoa dotted across the desert.
 Visachas are round chubby rabbit-like rodents that are cute as hell and won’t be hard to catch hiding amongst the boulders strewn across the Altiplano.

 The best part will be the three species of flamingo you come across at the lakes with this being the only place in the world that to see the rare James’s Flamingo.

-Be sure to check out our month-long Bolivia itinerary to see how the Salt Flats fits in with travelling through the rest of this amazing country:
+Be sure to check out our extended Bolivia itineraries to see how the Salt Flats fits in with travelling through the rest of this amazing country: